zenomt/jsonld-terse/api.md

 [indicates via the `Location` header](https://www.rfc-editor.org/rfc/rfc9111.html#section-4.4-3) that any cached representation of the order resource should be invalidated.

-Note that an action target URL isn’t required to be at sub-path of its bound subject; however, an action target URL **SHOULD** be in the same origin as its bound subject for the reasons discussed in [Security and Privacy Considerations](#security-and-privacy-considerations)
+Note that an action target URL isn’t required to be a at sub-path of its bound subject; however, an action target URL **SHOULD** be in the same origin as its bound subject for the reasons discussed in [Security and Privacy Considerations](#security-and-privacy-considerations)